szermatt/mistty/docs/source/shells.rst

 may leave trailing spaces at the end of some lines.
 In situations where these are significant, you will need to remove trailing spaces using :kbd:`C-d` or :kbd:`DEL`.

+.. _autopair_zsh:

+Autopair in Zsh
+^^^^^^^^^^^^^^^^^

+Zsh can be configured to insert the matching pair as you type them, such as with `zsh-autopair <https://github.com/hlissner/zsh-autopair>`_.

+This can be a problem for MisTTY, as it doesn't necessarily know whether you'd like Emacs command output to behave as if you typed them, with autopair, or as if you pasted them, using bracketed paste, without autopair.

+By default, MisTTY outputs well-known commands, such as `yank`, as paste, so without autopair and any others as typed commands, with autopair.
+This can be configured on a command-by-command basis with :kbd:`M-x configure-option mistty-bracketed-paste-command-alist` or globally with :kbd:`M-x configure-option mistty-bracketed-paste-default`

+If you set the default to true, to always use bracketed paste and to never have matching pairs, keep in mind that other application and other shells might handle bracketed paste differently.
+Under Bash, for example, if bracketed paste always on, newly-inserted text is always highlighted.

 VI mode in Zsh
 ^^^^^^^^^^^^^^